Loft conversion: where do I start?

 Ask your contractor how they plan to minimise dust and disruption during the conversion and how they will protect your home from the risk of water damage should works affect the existing roof before you sign up.

-Do I need planning permission and building regulations?
+Do I need planning permission, building regulations or party wall agreement?

 Planning permission is not normally required, unless you are extending the roof space or exceed specified limits e.g. any dormer is higher than the current highest part of the roof or you live within a conservation area.
 It’s best to check with your local planning department to understand what you are allowed to do.